adam-mcdaniel/pink-lang/README.md

 pink-lang is a (kind of) functional programming language with incredible performance.

-Here's how you can use it.
+Here's some of its cool features.

 ## Type inference